By Wendy Stoltz / Last Modified On January 22, 2023

 Do you love whipping up delicious desserts in the kitchen, but want to improve your skills?
 Take this Raw Vegan Desserts Course to become a gluten-free, dairy-free dessert pro!

-When we first switched over to a gluten-free diet we struggled.
-Gluten-free recipes were over-complicated and we got frustrated in the kitchen.
+When my family first switched over to a gluten-free diet, we struggled.
+Gluten-free recipes were over-complicated, and I got frustrated in the kitchen.

-Chocolate cake was one of the things we missed the most.
-Not flour-less chocolate cake, not chocolate cake made with nut butters, but regular old-fashioned gluten-free chocolate cake.
+Chocolate cake was one of the things my family missed the most.
+Not flour-less chocolate cake, not a chocolate cake made with nut butters, but regular old-fashioned gluten-free chocolate cake.

 The kind that is crumbly on the outside, and spongy in the middle.

-We tried a couple of gluten-free chocolate cake mixes (mind you, this was seven years before this post) and weren't satisfied.
+I tried a couple of gluten-free chocolate cake mixes (mind you, this was seven years before my original recipe debuted here), and I wasn't satisfied.
 Most of them tasted like grass.

-It wasn't until I started creating recipes from scratch that we found our perfect, easy gluten-free chocolate cake.
+It wasn't until I started creating recipes from scratch that I found my perfect, easy gluten-free chocolate cake.

 How to make gluten-free chocolate cake

 Other than the dairy substitute, I haven’t tried other substitutes in this recipe.
-If you use substitutions, you are doing so at your own risk.
+If you use substitutions, understand that you're starting your very own experiment.

 Second, you want to mix at the right time and not over-mix.
-When you are beating the oil, sugar, and eggs you’ll want to beat it for the time listed.
+When you are beating the oil, sugar, and eggs, please make sure to beat it for the time listed.

 Can I make this gluten-free chocolate cake dairy-free?